nucypher/nucypher/examples/finnegans_wake_demo/README.md

-# Finnegan's Wake Demo
+# PRE Finnegan's Wake Demo

-This illustrates Alice sharing data with Bob over the Threshold Network using proxy re-encryption (PRE), without revealing private keys to intermediary entities.
-For more detailed information see the [official documentation](https://docs.nucypher.com/en/latest/).
+This illustrates Alice sharing data with Bob over the Threshold Network using TACo's proxy re-encryption (PRE), without revealing private keys to intermediary entities.

 First, configure the demo by making exporting environment variables with your provider and wallet details.